Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 - an _[entryType](#entrytype)_ describing the type of the entry, that could be any of the terms listed in the dedicated section below
 - a _[species](#species)_ field, containing the species related to the entry (zero, one or several, but it is highly recommended to provide at least one)
 - a _[node](#node)_, the name of your laboratory/institute, it should be the same for all the entities you manage
-- a _[database](#database)_, the name of the database from which the entry has been extracted.
+- a _[databaseName](#databasename)_, the name of the database from which the entry has been extracted.
 It can differ from one entry to another if you handle several databases

 ## Detailed specifications for the metadata fields